RichardLitt/journall/README.md

 The idea is that typing `journall` automatically constructs the file for you, so you don't have to build one yourself, and so you always have a markdown file you can write anything in that is persistently saved so you don't end up with hundreds of random files in a folder called 'journal'.

-Natively, this package supports [iA Writer](http://www.iawriter.com/mac/), which is the best Markdown editor I've found for OS X. That will have to be installed for this to work.
-This package does not work on Windows.
+You can set the editor using the `-p` or `--program` flag, which will override your env var.
+I suggest [iA Writer](http://www.iawriter.com/mac/), the best Markdown editor I've found for OS X.

 From then on, simply type `$ journall` and today's date should open.